dancer1325/ethereum-org-website/src/intl/en/glossary.md

-  "rpc-term": "Remote procedure call (RPC)", "rpc-definition": "RPC lets one computer request data or action from another over a network, like asking for info with a remote control.", "sha-term": "Secure Hash Algorithm (SHA)", "sha-definition": "A family of cryptographic hash functions published by the National Institute of Standards and Technology (NIST).", "serialization-term": "Serialization", "serialization-definition": "The process of converting a data structure into a sequence of bytes.", "sequencer-term": "Sequencer",
+  "rpc-term": "Remote procedure call (RPC)", "rpc-definition": "RPC lets one computer request data or action from another over a network, like asking for info with a remote control.",

+  "serialization-term": "Serialization",
+  "serialization-definition": "The process of converting a data structure into a sequence of bytes.", "sequencer-term": "Sequencer",